Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: EM signals associated with BHNS mergers

 \subsection{Macronova}

-Macronova are thermal transients from dynamical ejecta powered by the radioactive decay of unstable r-process elements via beta-decay and fission.
-This radiation is emitted by the adiabatically expanding ejecta on timescales of $\sim {\rm few\ days-month}$ and is typically peaked in the optical/IR bands.
+Macronova are thermal transients powered by the radioactive decay of unstable r-process elements via beta-decay and fission \citep{Metzger10,KR10}.
+This radiation is emitted by the adiabatically expanding ejecta on timescales of $\sim {\rm few\ days-month}$ and is typically peaked in the optical/IR bands \citep{Metzger10b,Roberts11}.
 The photons escape the bulk and contribute significantly to the EM luminosity only when the density decreases sufficiently such that the photon diffusion timescale matches the expansion timescale.
+Both the dynamical ejecta associated with the tidal tails and the magnetic/viscous/neutrino-driven winds from the remnant accretion disk contribute to the macronova light curve \citep{FM13,Kasen15,Fer17}.

 The dynamical ejecta from BHNS mergers is expected to be considerably anisotropic from numerical relativity simulations and is characterised by the opening angle in the equatorial (meridional) plane $\phi_{ej,dyn}$ ($\theta_{ej,dyn}$).
-The dynamical ejecta sweeps out about half of the equatorial plane with $\phi_{ej,dyn} \approx \pi$ and is mainly concentrated around the equatorial plane with $\theta_{ej,dyn} \approx 10^{\circ}-20^{\circ}$ \citep{Kyu15}.

-\citet{Kyu13} approximated the anisotropic ejecta geometry using an axisymmetric cylinder with radial/z-direction velocity $v_{||}$/$v_{\perp}$.
+The dynamical ejecta sweeps out about half of the equatorial plane with $\phi_{ej,dyn} \approx \pi$ and is mainly concentrated around the equatorial plane with $\theta_{ej,dyn} \approx 10^{\circ}-20^{\circ}$ \citep{Kyu15}. \citet{Kyu13} approximated the anisotropic ejecta geometry using an axisymmetric cylinder with radial/z-direction velocity $v_{||}$/$v_{\perp}$.
 The peak time for the emission is determined by photons escaping the ejecta along the z-direction due to shorter distance

 where $\kappa = \kappa_{1}\times 10\ {\rm cm^{2}\ g^{-1}}$ is the opacity with $M_{dyn,0.03} = M_{ej,dyn}/0.03 M_{\odot}$, $v_{dyn,0.3} = v_{ej,dyn}/0.3 c$, $\theta_{dyn,0} = \theta_{ej,dyn}/0.2$ and $\phi_{dyn,0} = \phi_{ej,dyn}/\pi$ being short-hand notations for ejecta parameters.
 The peak luminosity is estimated using the radioactive heating rate,